ATTO Technology: Architecture

-With the introduction of XstreamCORE ATTO launched two new technologies to help their products stand out against competing architectures. xCORE IO Acceleration features multiple parallel IO acceleration engines with end to end IO processing, hardware buffer allocation management and real-time performance and latency analytics.
+With the introduction of XstreamCORE, ATTO launched two new technologies to help their products stand out against competing architectures. xCORE IO Acceleration features multiple parallel IO acceleration engines with end-to-end IO processing, hardware buffer allocation management and real-time performance and latency analytics.
 These features combine to provide very high, reliable throughput and IOPS with deterministic latency of under 4 microseconds.
 Unlike general purpose processor based architectures xCORE maintains performance and latency as services and features are added.
-This is accomplished with the help of ATTO's other new technology the eCORE Control Engine. eCORE offloads non-data related commands from xCORE and adds common, open storage services, integrates with industry standard APIs, manages reservations, storage routing and host and mapping functions.
+This is accomplished with the help of ATTO's other new technology the eCORE Control Engine.
+The eCORE offloads non-data related commands from xCORE and adds common, open storage services, integrates with industry standard APIs, manages reservations, storage routing and host and mapping functions.
 The eCORE Control Engine also manages traffic for data mover offload with added error handling and diagnostic tools.
-These features add value to JBOD, JBOF or RAID storage while providing tight integration with server based software.
+These features add value to JBOD (Just a Bunch of Disks/Drives), JBOF (Just a Bunch of Flash) or RAID storage while providing tight integration with server based software.

 Products

-ATTO products are sold directly to original equipment manufacturers (OEMs), ODMs, White Box Systems Integrators as well as through ATTO authorized distributors and resellers.
-Products include: acceleration software, RAID Adapters, and host bus adapters (HBAs) 8 GB, 16GB and 32 GB Fibre Channel, 12 GB and 6 GB SAS/SATA, and Network Interface Cards (NICs) 40 GbE and 10 GbE.
+ATTO products are sold directly to original equipment manufacturers (OEMs), ODMs, white box systems integrators as well as through ATTO authorized distributors and resellers.
+Products include: acceleration software, host bus adapters (HBAs) 16 GB, 32GB and 64 GB Fibre Channel, 12 GB SAS/SATA, and Network Interface Cards (NICs) 100 GbE, 50 GbE, 25 GbE and 10 GbE.
 NetApp is a customer of ATTO and has integrated the ATTO FibreBridge product line in the NetApp MetroCluster business continuity solution.

-Protocol conversion products, called storage controllers, convert one protocol to another while adding monitoring and management features, for example: Fibre Channel to SAS/SATA, iSCSI to SAS/SATA.
+Protocol conversion products, called intelligent bridges, convert one protocol to another while adding monitoring and management features, for example: Fibre Channel to SAS/SATA, iSCSI to SAS/SATA.
 Switches are also offered which provide 8, 16, 24, or 48 ports in 16 GB or 8 GB Fibre Channel to enable an end-to-end SAN solution when using Fibre Channel HBAs.